 Cardinal Capital President Erich Schwenker said last week that his company decided not to do the YMCA tower project at 725 Lake Ave.
 He did not go into detail about that decision but said: “The mayor had a vision; we will not be involved in that.”

-In speaking about the Wisconsin Avenue project, Royal representative Tim Ryan said that plan “officially stalled” after his group had invested tens of thousands of dollars into testing, architectural and engineering work.
+In speaking about the Wisconsin Avenue project, Mt.
+Royal representative Tim Ryan said that plan “officially stalled” after his group had invested tens of thousands of dollars into testing, architectural and engineering work.
 The problem had to do with trying to work out an incentive with the city, he said.

 In response, Mayor Cory Mason said Thursday that developers who announce big projects without meeting with the city first — and who seek city financial incentives — are starting out on thin ice because money for granting incentives is extremely limited.